revaturelabs/interviewquestions/Java/Collections/Generics.md

 ---

-8. How to decide which type of wildcard best suits the condition?
+8. How to decide on which type of wildcard best suits the condition?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)